beeware/briefcase/docs/en/how-to/code-signing/windows.md

 PS C:\...> Import-PfxCertificate -FilePath .\cert.pfx -CertStoreLocation Cert:\CurrentUser\My -Password MySecretPassword
 ```

+///

 Refer to your Certificate Authority's documentation for specific
 instructions.

 ## Certificate's SHA-1 Thumbprint

-On Windows,
-[briefcase package](reference/commands/package) cannot retrieve the list of installed code signing
+On Windows, [briefcase package][package] cannot retrieve the list of installed code signing
 certificates automatically.
 You need to retrieve the identity manually,
 and provide the certificates identity as a command line argument.